lpwisniewski/ml_worldcup_2/README.md

 # <a name="Environment"></a>Environment

-As training a deep learning model takes a long time and need powerful computers, we decided to use Google Colab to run our algorithms.
+As training a deep learning model takes a long time and needs powerful computers, we decided to use Google Colab to run our algorithms.
 We used the GPU runtime to accelerate the learning process.
 Moreover all useful libraries for deep learning are already available on Google Colab.